Strategies for Span Labeling with Large Language Models: Task Definition

 \section{Task Definition}

-In this paper, our goal is to (1) identify contiguous text sequences satisfying given criteria and (2) assign each sequence to one of predefined categories.
-Both of these subtasks need to be accomplished by generating textual output.
+In this paper, our goal is to (1) \textbf{identify spans}, i.e., contiguous sequences in an input text satisfying given criteria and (2) \textbf{classify each span} into one of predefined categories.
+Both of these subtasks need to be accomplished by generating textual output, in order to apply LLMs without architecture modifications.

-Formally, we define the problem as follows: Given an input text $X = [x_1, x_2, \ldots, x_n]$ consisting of $n$ characters, the objective is to identify and label a set of spans $S = \{(s_i, e_i, c_i)\}_{i=1}^m$ in $X$ satisfying given criteria.
-Each span is characterized by three components: a start index $s_i$, an end index $e_i$ (exclusive), and a category $c_i$ from the set of span categories $C$ defined for the task.
-The start and end indices satisfy $1 \leq s_i \leq e_i \leq n$, ensuring that each span corresponds to a contiguous subsequence of tokens in $X$.
+Formally, we define the problem as follows: Given an input text $X = [x_1, x_2, \ldots, x_n]$ consisting of $n$ characters, the objective is to identify and label a set of spans $S = \{(b_i, e_i, c_i)\}_{i=1}^m$ in $X$ satisfying given criteria.
+Each span is characterized by three components: a begin index $b_i$, an end index $e_i$ (exclusive), and a category $c_i$ from the set of span categories $C$ defined for the task.
+The begin and end indices satisfy $1 \leq b_i \leq e_i \leq n + 1$.
+In this work, we consider the spans to be non-overlapping.
 We are using a model $\mathcal{M}$ that generates an output string $Y = [y_1, y_2, \ldots, y_{|Y|}]$, out of which $S$ needs to be extracted.